-This report summarizes the results of an eleventh season of archaeological investigations carried out in the Shiawassee National Wildlife Refuge (NWR), Saginaw County, Michigan.
-The field investigations, conducted under Amendment 7 of Federal Archaeological Permit No. 2002-MI/3-2, included both limited archaeological survey/salvage (surface survey) and test excavations.
-Test excavations were conducted at site 20SA722.

-Surface survey was limited to seven previously recorded sites and one newly discovered locale.
-Surface collections, totaling eleven objects, were made from three of the eight sites that were monitored during the 2009 field season.
-The location of the newly found site was reported to the Michigan Office of the State Archaeologist and assigned site number 20SA1367.
+This report summarizes the results of a thirteenth season of archaeological investigations carried out in the Shiawassee National Wildlife Refuge (NWR), Saginaw County, Michigan.
+The field investigations, conducted under Amendment 9 of Federal Archaeological Permit No. 2002-MI/3-2, included both limited archaeological survey/salvage (surface survey) and test excavations.
+Surface survey was limited to eight previously recorded sites.
+Surface collections, totaling 15 objects, were made from two of the eight sites that were monitored during the 2011 field season.
+Test excavations were conducted at the Clunie site (20SA722).